zzzprojects/learn-orm/tutorials/audit-ef-Core/simple-logging.md

 `Audit.EntityFramework` provides the infrastructure to log various kinds of operations with the EF `DbContext`.
 It allows you to store detailed information about Insert, Update and Delete operations in your database.

-To use logging in your application, you need to change your context class to inherit from `AuditDbContext` instead of `DbContext` as shown below.
+To use logging in your application, you need to change your context class to inherit from `AuditDbContext` instead of `DbContext`, as shown below.

 ```csharp
 public class BookStore : AuditDbContext